 This subject is designed to advance your skills by learning how 3D characters are produced.
-You'll learn how to use sculpting software to create highly detailed models.
-You'll learn how these sculpted characters are used in either games or film.
-You'll create a character using the various techniques covered.
-VIAR 103 - Character Pipeline Knowledge and Skills Gain an understanding of what a character artist is and his/her relationship to industry.
-Gain a deeper understanding of the complexities of character modeling and disciplines involved.
-Gain an understanding of story-telling through character design.
-A practical knowledge of figurative proportions and anatomy.
+You will learn how to use sculpting software to create highly detailed models.
+You will learn how these sculpted characters are used in either games or films.
+You will create a character using the various techniques covered.
+Knowledge and Skills Gain an understanding of what a character artist is and his/her relationship to industry.
+VIAR 103 - Character Gain a deeper understanding of the complexities of character modeling and disciplines involved.
+Pipeline Gain an understanding of storytelling through character design. Преше A practical knowledge of figurative proportions and anatomy.
 Creating concept art using various techniques (paint-overs, thumb-nailing etc.).
 Understanding the importance of mesh topology.
 Gain knowledge of UV un-wrapping techniques for organic characters.
 Building fundamental techniques for sculpting characters.
 Gain understanding of rigging characters.
 Setting up shader and material networks.
 Learn the fundamentals of lighting characters and rendering an appealing image.
-ANIM 102 - Character Animation This subject will build on the principles developed in the animation subject and advance your skills further.
+This subject will build on the principles developed in the animation subject and advance your skills further.
 You will progress with more complex character rigs and, through a better understanding of body mechanics and acting principles, you will bring the characters to life.
 You will further combine all these techniques with audio syncing and emotional expression which will result in a convincing character animation piece.
-Knowledge and Skills Ability to create or source useful and relevant reference material for animation.
+ANIM 102 - Character Knowledge and Skills Animation Ability to create or source useful and relevant reference material for animation.
 Learn to plan animation for convincing performance.
+Learn to plan animation for convincing performance.
 Understanding of developing polished animation through passes.
+Developing and executions of heady received.
 Develop understanding of body mechanics.
+Create acting performance confidently, including line cyne and facial animation.
 Create acting performance confidently, including lip-sync and facial animation.
-Ability to critique your own work as well as seek feedback and to improve your work.
-Ability to produce a short polished animation which conveys emotion.
-VIAR 104 - Digital Lighting and Compositing In this subject, you'll be introduced to the world of visual effects.
+Ability to critique your own work, seek feedback and improve your work.
+Ability to critique your own work, seek reedback and improve your work.
+Ability to produce a short, polished animation which conveys emotion.
+In this subject, you'll be introduced to the world of visual effects.
 You'll learn about the skills and techniques used to integrate 3D objects into live footage.
 You'll work on a project to bring some of your art into the "real world" as a demonstration of your new skills.
-Knowledge and Skills Knowledge of how to plan a project, seek approvals and produce agreed deliverables.
+VIAR 104 - Knowledge and Skills Digital Lighting Knowledge and Skills • Knowledge of how to plan a project, seek approvals and produce agreed deliverables and Knowledge of how to plan a project, seek approvals and produce agreed deliverables.
 An understanding of the impact of color and how it can be applied to improve visual appeal.
+Compositing An understanding of the impact of color and how it can be applied to improve visual appeal.
 Competency in basic concepts in lighting and composition.
 Knowledge and skills to use digital lighting to simulate real world lighting effects.
 Competency in setting up and utilizing 3D shaders.
-Introductory knowledge and skills in the use of compositing packages.
+Introductory knowledge and skills in the use of compositing packages. - introductory knowledge and skins in the dise of compositing packages.